swiftlang/swift/docs/CppInteroperability/ExperimentalExceptionBridging.md

 becoming Swift errors.
 Windows and Embedded Swift are not supported.

-A Swift module built with both C++ interoperability and this experimental feature requires the feature in its consumers, including when the producer opts out of the usual C++ interoperability import requirement.
-This prevents serialized function references from being interpreted with different throwing types.
+A Swift module built with both C++ interoperability and this experimental feature requires both settings in its consumers.
+This requirement applies even when the producer or consumer opts out of the usual C++ interoperability import requirement.
+The importer needs C++ interoperability to reconstruct the exception adapters and their throwing function types from serialized bodies, including when a module exposes only Swift types in its public API.